 Finally, management may make verbal promises to pay for injuries or damages, or assure people that everything will be taken care of.
 But if there is no record of these, the victim may be left high and dry, paying for their own medical bills or without recourse to redress or compensation for damages.
 Risk management departments are often very sophisticated at negotiating as well and will offer low settlement amounts even when they do plan to pay an injured victim.

-The experienced attorneys at Benson & Bingham Accident Injury Lawyers have brought legal claims against almost every casino and hotel in the Reno area.
+The experienced attorneys at Benson & Bingham Accident Injury Lawyers, LLC have brought legal claims against almost every casino and hotel in the Reno area.
 We also serve clients in Lake Tahoe, Sparks, and Carson City.
 We are experienced negotiators who know their gambits, and we will advocate vigilantly to seek justice and maximize compensation in your case.

 Our initial review of your case is free.
 Contact Benson & Bingham Accident Injury Lawyers online today, or call (775) 600-6000.